mojomojo1/bootkon/TUTORIAL.md

 Welcome to bootkon.

-FraudFix Technologies specializes in enhancing financial transaction security for Google Cloud enterprise customers across industries like finance and e-commerce.
+An imaginary company named FraudFix Technologies specializes in enhancing financial transaction security for Google Cloud enterprise customers across industries like finance and e-commerce.

+**Your role**: As a senior data analytics/AI engineer at FraudFix Technologies, you will tackle the challenges of making financial transactions safer using machine learning.
+Your work will involve analyzing vast amounts of transaction data to detect and prevent fraud, as well as assessing customer sentiment regarding the quality of transaction services.
+You will leverage a unique synthetic dataset, which includes auto-generated data by Google Gemini and a public European credit card transaction dataset that has been PCA transformed and anonymized.
+This dataset will be used to train your models, reflecting real-world applications of GCP Data & AI in enhancing financial safety.

 ### Working with labs